Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: High-latitude and radial contributions to the photospheric emission

 With $\phi(\tau)$ and $f(\tau, \mu)$ given by equations \eqref{eq:AppB_5} and \eqref{eq:AppB_6}, we find that the double integral in the last line of equation \eqref{eq:AppB_7} equals 5/3.
 Thus, the average photon energy in the observed spectrum (not accounting for redshift) is $5\Gamma/3$ times larger compared to ${\bar \epsilon}_{\rm ph}$.

 Since the broadening is linear with $\Gamma$, we can model it as a post-processing parameter.
-We normalize the broadened spectrum by $5\Gamma/3$, i.e., the broadened photon spectrum is given by $N_{\epsilon_{\rm broad}} = (3/5\Gamma)N_{\epsilon_{\rm obs}}$.
-This choice ensures that the average photon energy in the broadened spectrum equals that of the average photon energy in the photospheric spectrum generated by \texttt{Komrad}.
-To obtain the observed spectrum, the broadened spectrum should be multiplied by $5\Gamma/3$, thus motivating the choice of the Doppler factor used in equation \eqref{eq:scale}.
+We normalize the output broadened spectrum such that the average photon energy in the broadened spectrum equals ${\bar \epsilon}_{\rm ph}$.
+Thus, to obtain the observed spectrum, the energy grid of the broadened spectrum should be multiplied by $5\Gamma/3$, which motivates the choice of the Doppler factor used in Section \ref{sec:Results}.
 In Figure \ref{fig:broadening}, we show the effect of the broadening scheme on two spectra with different values of $R$.
 The effect of the broadening is more prominent for the narrower spectrum.